 Blood Speaks was selected for the Sundance New Frontiers Lab (2017), and she will be speaking at SXSW in March 2019 with her talk, Blood Speaks: Agency, Voice and Gender.

 She is visiting lecturer for the Visible Justice & Collaborative Unit at the London College of Communication.

 Poulomi is on the jury for the Photographic Museum of Humanity Grant 2017 Next Generation Prize and a nominator for the British Journal of Photography’s “Ones to Watch.”

 Poulomi has also undertaken the 'Reporting in Crisis Zones' hostile management training at Columbia School of Journalism, kindly supported with a bursary from the Rory Peck Trust.

 Clients & Publications

-The New York Times, The California Sunday Magazine, Financial Times Weekend Magazine, The Guardian, Le Monde, The Washington Post Magazine, VICE, BBC, Time Lightbox, Days Japan, Monocle, NPR, Grazia France, Paris Match, Stiletto, Courrier International, Marie Claire Italy, Monopol, Nido, The Sunday Times Magazine, Elle, Guernica Magazine, Action Aid, Water Aid, Save the Children, UNESCO, The Queen Elizabeth Diamond Jubilee Trust, Standard Chartered Bank.
+The California Sunday Magazine, Financial Times Weekend Magazine, The Guardian, Le Monde, The Washington Post Magazine, VICE, BBC, Google, RSPCA, WeTransfer, Time Lightbox, Days Japan, Monocle, NPR, Grazia France, Paris Match, Stiletto, Courrier International, The New York Times, Marie Claire Italy, Monopol, Nido, The Sunday Times Magazine, Elle, Guernica Magazine, Action Aid, Water Aid, Save the Children, UNESCO, The Queen Elizabeth Diamond Jubilee Trust, Standard Chartered Bank.